How to Stop Inappropriate Laughter in Autism: A Step-by-Step Guide

 Identify Triggers for Inappropriate Laughter

-• When laughter happens: Time of day, location, activity
+• When laughter occurs: Time of day, location, activity

 • Frequency & duration